michealengland/350z-drift-elmduino/readme.md

 ## Finding the ELM327 Mac Address:
 1. Plugin the ELM327 unit and connect to it your computers bluetooth.
 It should show up as "OBDII".
 2. Enter the password if it requires one.
 The default passcode for ELM327 bluetooth model is usually `1234`.
 If that doesn't work, try `12345` or `0000`.
-3. For mac users, you can find the MAC address using the command `system_profiler SPBluetoothDataType` in Terminal.
+3. For mac users, you can find the MAC address with the command `system_profiler SPBluetoothDataType` in Terminal.
 4. You should be able to spot by looking for OBDII.
 5. Once you have the MAC address, go to your bluetooth settings and forget "OBDII".
 6. Next, update the MAC address in the `arduino_secrets` file.
 Each pair of values will have an `0x` as seen below.